Are you ready to discover the history of body image? Want to discover why the fat acceptance movement began in the first place?

 - Skyrocketing Print Media Leads To Gibson Girl In Contradiction To Elizabethan Era Body Norms

 - Science Politics Fuels Obesity Fears

 Finally, a quick note.
 While writing this, I am aware that I am a white, relatively thin, privileged and grateful male.
-I don’t fully relate to the struggles of having a bigger body in a society that discriminates against bigger bodies.
+I don’t fully relate to the struggles of having a bigger body in a society that discriminates against bigger bodies with a tax both physically and mentally.
 I also don’t always use the most politically correct language, as I try to focus my writing for the general reader.